shellspec/shellspec/README.md

 3. `./.shellspec`
 4. `./.shellspec-local` (Do not store in VCS such as git)

-### Special environment variables

-Special environment variables understood by ShellSpec begin with `SHELLSPEC_`.
-They can be overridden with a custom script using the `--env-from` option.

-*Todo: descriptions of many special environment variables.*

 ### Quick execution

 Quick execution is a feature for rapid development and failure fixing.